Updated: Feb 20

 On the other hand, a naturopathic or holistic approach to treatment, takes into account the whole animal - their diet, their environment, their lifestyle, their individual characteristics AND their symptoms.

 Take for example a dog who is presenting with diarrhoea and vomiting.
 Standard treatment would probably consist of a bland chicken and rice diet or a prescription hypoallergenic food and perhaps some antibiotics if the vet believes the symptoms are due to a bacterial condition (even though in many cases, testing will not be done to confirm this).
 Naturopathic treatment would look at what is lacking in the diet, is there a stress imbalance and could the digestive, nervous and/or immune systems benefit from some healing foods and/or herbs.

 The goal of naturopathic treatment is to resolve the underlying condition that is causing the symptoms by supporting the body to heal itself.
 The treatment is safe; it does not incorporate any unnatural substances or pharmaceutical drugs.

 The goal of standard treatment is to remove the symptoms.
 The treatment can cause long term health issues because of the potentially toxic ingredients in processed / prescription foods and pharmaceutical drugs.
 The treatment will usually be long term because if stopped, the symptoms will probably return (because the underlying condition has not been healed).
 This approach can be expensive and stressful.

 There is another way to care for animals that is safe and effective.
 It also honours the natural being-ness of animals.
 It's a naturopathic, holistic form of treatment, which I have touched on here.
-I'll explain the naturopathic model in more detail in part 2.
-Sign up to my newsletter here to get part 2 delivered personally to you so that you don't miss out.
+I explain the naturopathic model in more detail in part 2 here.
+Want to learn more about you can care for your animal in a way that's holistic and natural?
+Sign up to my Animal Lover's List here.